-It’s a sunny Sunday in Ontario, and like everyone else, I’m stuck at home during this COVID thing.
-I haven’t made sourdough bread or done much other baking, although many have.
+It’s a sunny Sunday in Ontario, and like everyone else I’m stuck at home during this COVID thing.
+I haven’t made sourdough bread or baked much of anything else, although many have.
 I’ve tried a few new recipes for dinner, but that’s about it.

 For those not acquainted with this divine meal combination, POUTINE (poo-TEEN, or Quebec French put͡sɪn) includes french fries and cheese curds, topped with a brown gravy.
-It originated in the Canadian province of Quebec and for many years was perceived negatively and mocked, and even used by some to stigmatize Quebec society.
+It originated in the Canadian province of Quebec and for many years was perceived negatively and mocked.
 Poutine later became celebrated as a symbol of Québécois cultural pride.
-Its rise in prominence led to its popularity outside the province, especially in Ontario and the Maritimes (Thank you, Wikipedia.)
+This led to its popularity outside the province, especially in Ontario and the Maritimes (Thank you, Wikipedia.)

 HERE IS HOW YOU DO IT:

 20 oz beef broth (I measured water and then added beef Bovril/OXO for a full-bodied taste)